sofiaamihan/smart-wealth-management/README.md

 - Use `npx` not `npm` when running scripts
 - EDIT THE APP [HERE](https://github.com/Troaxx/aura/tree/main/app)
 - REFERENCE THE EXAMPLE APP [HERE](https://github.com/Troaxx/aura/tree/main/app-example)
-- After you start the app, you can access it on http://localhost:8081

 # Installation
 1. Install dependencies